Do you ever need to give advice? Using helping verbs well can help you suggest changes tactfully.

 · “If you have a cold, don’t visit anyone in the hospital.
 It’s important to avoid introducing new germs to patients with low immunity.”

 · “You must not stop taking this medication on your own.
-If the side effects are bothering you and you want to discontinue it, call us right away so we can arrange something else.”
+Call us right away if the side effects are bothering you and you want to discontinue it.
+We can arrange something else.”

 · “You shouldn’t ever shout in the psych ward.
 Everyone’s nerves are on edge by the end of the day anyway.”

 Practice Giving Advice continues this discussion.
-It gives ways to offer advice without using auxiliary verbs and then a gapfill exercise to practice many different kinds of suggestions.
-Complete the gaps in the conversation between a discharge nurse and a patient by choosing the appropriate helping verbs.
+It gives ways to offer advice without using auxiliary verbs.
+Then there's a gap-fill exercise to practice different kinds of suggestions.
+Choose the appropriate helping verbs to complete the conversation between a discharge nurse and a patient.